nicolai86/ansible-rails-deployment/README.md

             - rollback

+#### configuration

+Most parts of the role can be configured using variables.
+For example, if you are using rails but using SQL for schema management, you can easily configure rails-deployment to compare the structure.sql files instead of schema.rb like this:

+    -
+      role: nicolai86.rails-deployment

+      migrate: yes

+      migrate_diff_paths:
+        - { current: "{{ current_path }}/db/structure.sql", next: "{{ build_path }}/db/structure.sql" }

+See defaults/main.yml for details about available variables.

 #### requirements

   - all gem binaries (e.g. bundle, rake, rails) need to be locateable using the $PATH.
 Make sure to setup properly